-The goal of interpolation is to minimize the STRESS value for each of the given out-of-sample point.
-So that each out-of-sample point can be interpolated to a place where the original distances differs least compared to L-dimension distances.
-WDA-MI-MDS is a robust iterative algorithm that can interpolate out-of-sample points into the target dimension space one by one (ref).
-For every out-of-sample point, the algorithm finds a majorizing function for equation (8), and by using the estimated value of $\hat{x}$ in previous iteration, it can guarantee a non-increasing STRESS value for $\hat{p}$ as the number of iterations increases.
-Additionally, it can avoid possible local optima for STRESS function by using DA.
+The goal of interpolation is to minimize the STRESS value for each of the given out-of-sample points so that each out-of-sample point can be interpolated to a place where the original distance differs least compared to the L-dimension distance.
+WDA-MI-MDS is a robust iterative algorithm that can interpolate out-of-sample points into the target dimension space one by one [31].
+For every out-of-sample point, the algorithm finds a majorizing function for equation (8), and by using the estimated value of $\hat{x}$ in the previous iteration, it can guarantee a non-increasing STRESS value for $\hat{p}$ as the number of iterations increases.
+Additionally, it can avoid possible local optima for the STRESS function by using DA.
 The detailed equations for this algorithm can be found in [31].